Sonny Gray: Early life

-Smyrna High School (2004–2008)

 As a freshman, he pitched and played left field and was named Freshman of the Year in District 9AAA.
 As a sophomore, he suffered injuries and saw limited action during the season.
 As a junior, he led his team to the 2007 State Tournament with an 11–2 win–loss record and a 0.95 earned run average (ERA).
 This earned him a nod for the AFLAC All-American High School Baseball Classic, and a nomination for National Player of the Year (which Tim Melville ultimately won).
 As a senior, he went 4–0 with a 0.79 ERA.
 However, he was injured in a district game in April 2008 that ended his season.
 He also excelled at the plate, batting over .500 his last two seasons at Smyrna, but instead opted to pitch in college.

 In addition to his success on the mound, he also played quarterback for Smyrna's football team, guiding them to back-to-back 5A State titles in 2006 and 2007.
 He was voted Gatorade Player of the Year by The Tennessean in 2007 and 2008 for his overall athletic success.
 Gray also was involved in other extra-curricular activities in high school.
 He starred as the lead character (Troy Bolton) in his school's rendition of High School Musical on Stage!

 Having already made a verbal commitment to Vanderbilt University before Smyrna's state tournament run, he was drafted in the 27th round by the Chicago Cubs in the 2008 MLB Draft.
 He did not sign with the team.

-Vanderbilt University (2008–11)
+College career

 As a freshman for the Vanderbilt Commodores baseball team, he began as a relief pitcher, earning four saves before moving to a starter's role late in the season.
 He posted a 4.30 ERA, which he would improve upon in the next two years.
 He was designated as the ace of Vanderbilt's pitching staff in 2010 and 2011.
 In 2010, he went 10–5 with a 3.48 ERA, and led the team in strikeouts (113).
 Gray's junior year was his most successful, as he went 12–4 with a 2.43 ERA and 132 strikeouts.
 He also helped Vanderbilt earn their first-ever College World Series berth, making it to the semifinals and losing to national runner-up Florida.